energylocal/cydynni/docs/userguide.md

 **Failed Connection**

 If the smartplug fails to connect to the selected WIFI network the green LED will stay on with a slight pulsing rythym for 30 seconds before the plug automatically resets and tries again.
-To re-enter setup mode hold the button on the front of the smartplug down while the green led is on.
+To re-enter setup mode hold the button on the front of the smartplug down while the green LED is on.

 ---

 Connect back to you home network and navigate to the devices page, after a couple of minutes a notice will appear asking whether to allow device at the given ip address to connect:

 ![setup13.png](images/setup13.png)